ybz90/aging-chip/README.md

 4. Use run_analysis to generate masks, trajectories, and visualizations

 Work in progress:

 - Mask generation optimizations (more consistent masks, disappearing nuclei, etc.)
 - Remove small objects below an area representative of cells
 - Declump when the mother is too non-circular, generally reflecting a frame capture during budding
-- Use top 50%(?) intensity rather than mean intensity as the measurement of fluorescence